DrBoogie/GetClean/README.md

-# GetClean
-Getting and cleaning data, course project
+# Getting and cleaning data, course project

 This repository contains the R code and the code book for the Coursera course "Getting and Cleaning data".
 The dataset used in the project is "Human Activity Recognition Using Smartphones".